About The MO HealthNet Division

 MO HealthNet Eligibles

-In Missouri there are many federal and state funded programs available to individuals who meet basic categorical eligibility criteria.
-For further information on MO HealthNet programs in Missouri, see "Puzzled by the Terminology?" .
+In Missouri, there are many federal and state funded programs available to individuals who meet basic categorical eligibility criteria.
+For further information on MO HealthNet programs in Missouri, see "Provider Resource Guide" .
 MO HealthNet refers to the statewide medical assistance programs for elderly and disabled individuals, low-income families, pregnant women and children.
-MO HealthNet individuals receive their care through either the FFS delivery system or the Managed Care delivery system, depending on where the individual lives in the state.
+MO HealthNet individuals receive their care through either the fee-for-service (FFS) delivery system or the Managed Care delivery system, depending on where the individual lives in the state.
 MO HealthNet benefits are available to those persons who are determined eligible for the following types of assistance.

-- Infants under the age of one whose family income is less than 185% of the federal poverty level may be eligible;
+- Infants under the age of one whose family income is less than 196% of the Federal Poverty Level (FPL) may be eligible;

-- Uninsured children with gross family income up to 300 percent of the federal poverty level.
-"Uninsured Children" are persons under nineteen years of age who have not had employer-subsidized health care insurance or other health care coverage for six months prior to application.
+- Uninsured children with gross family income up to 300% of the FPL.
+"Uninsured children" are persons under nineteen years of age who have not had employer-subsidized health care insurance or other health care coverage for six months prior to application.

 - MO HealthNet for Families (MHF) — The Personal Responsibility and Work Opportunity Reconciliation Act of 1996 (P.L.
-104-193) eliminated the AFDC program delinking receipt of cash from Medicaid and replaced it with Section 1931 of the Social Security Act to provide Medicaid to low-income families with children.
+104-193) eliminated the Aid to Families with Dependent Children (AFDC) program delinking receipt of cash from Medicaid and replaced it with Section 1931 of the Social Security Act to provide Medicaid to low-income families with children.

-- Transitional MO HealthNet (TMH) — Provides healthcare coverage to a family for up to 12 months, after the closing of MAF case due to employment or increased earnings.
+- Transitional MO HealthNet (TMH) — Provides healthcare coverage to a family for up to 12 months, after the closing of MHF case due to employment or increased earnings.

 - MO HealthNet for Pregnant Women (MPW) — This program is intended to provide MO HealthNet benefits to low-income pregnant women.
 A woman whose family income does not exceed 185% of poverty may qualify.

-- MO HealthNet for the Aged, Blind, and Disabled (MHABD) (Spenddown and Non-Spenddown) — MO HealthNet coverage for persons who meet the requirements of: Old Age Assistance (OAA); Permanently and Totally Disabled (PTD) and Aid to the Blind. — Persons must be over age 65 or meet the Supplemental Security Income (SSI) definition of disabled or the state definition of blindness.
-Persons receiving Supplemental Security Income (SSI) or Social Security based on age or disability are automatically qualified for Medical Assistance on those factors.
-Persons determined by Social Security to meet 1619 A or B status are eligible as non-spenddown.
+- MO HealthNet for the Aged, Blind, and Disabled (MHABD) (spend down and non-spend down) — MO HealthNet coverage for persons who meet the requirements of: Old Age Assistance (OAA); Permanently and Totally Disabled (PTD) and Aid to the Blind. — Persons must be over age 65 or meet the Supplemental Security Income (SSI) definition of disabled or the state definition of blindness.
+Persons receiving SSI or Social Security based on age or disability are automatically qualified for Medical Assistance on those factors.
+Persons determined by Social Security to meet 1619 A or B status are eligible as non-spend down.

 - MO HealthNet for Disabled Children (MHDC) — A disabled child may be eligible for Medical Assistance.
 The income and resources of the parents are taken into consideration.